vk-twiconnect/twiconnect-client/readme.md

 * TWI Client is an unattended bot running in the background as a Windows Service to upload files, collect folder meta-data, and to execute shell commands on the client
 * Server side is fully in control of the client behaviour, updating client's configuration and instructing what file/folder to upload or what command to execute
 * Client provides no user interface for the end-user to configure
+* Server responses with one of the sample responses, no more than one file/folder/command is processed by the client at a time

 ## Flow Diagram